lorin1999/pet/introspection/main.md

 If you want to try these things in a [REPL](https://docs.python.org/2/tutorial/interpreter.html#interactive-mode) (Read Eval Print Loop - a.k.a.
 Interactive mode) I would strongly recommend [Ipython](https://ipython.org/).
 It is much more powerful than the default REPL.
 It offers tab completion, syntax highlighting, shell functionality, prettier Tracebacks and a better help system.

+As an example for the nicer help system: instead of typing `help(sys)` you can type `sys?` to see the documentation and `sys??` to see the source code of the object you are interested in.

 [Try Ipython online](https://www.pythonanywhere.com/try-ipython/).

 ### Interactive Notebooks in the Browser